Sunil Grover’s Ahmedabad Show Controversy: Rajpal Sues Sunil; Here’s What Devang Has To Say….

-We had recently reported about Sunil Grover's Ahmedabad live show,
+We had recently reported about Sunil Grover's live show at

-which has landed in a legal soup.
-The show is supposed to happen on
+Ahmedabad, which has landed in a legal soup.
+The show is supposed

-May 27, but an Ahmedabad-based organiser Rajpal Shah had filed a
+to happen on May 27, but an Ahmedabad-based organiser Rajpal Shah,

-complaint of cheating and criminal conspiracy against Sunil and the
+had filed a complaint of cheating and criminal conspiracy against

-show's organiser Devang Shah regarding the show.
+Sunil and the show's organiser Devang Shah regarding the show.

 Recently, Sunil Grover opened up about the controversy.
 He had

 said that it is not his mistake.
-He said that said Rajpal had
+He said that Rajpal had proposed

-proposed to change the show's date.
-Since, he wasn't available at
+to change the show's date.
+Since, he wasn't available at that date,

-that date, he cancelled the event.
-Even Sunil's manager had
+he cancelled the event.
+Even Sunil's manager had returned the

-But, Rajpal feels that they have breached the contract and
+But, Rajpal feels that they have breached the contract and are

 holding a similar event with a different organiser in Ahmedabad.